Progressor/ProgressorExecutor/README.md

 ## Docker

-Docker is active by default on Linux distributions.
-On Windows it is deactivated by default, since you're not able to use the Executor with docker on Windows.
+*Docker* is active by default on Linux distributions.
+On Windows it is deactivated by default, since you're not able to use the Executor with *Docker* on Windows.
-The created dockerimage Tag is named: *progressor/executor* If you decide to not user docker, you can specified with starting arguments:*-docker false*
+The created *Docker* image Tag is named `progressor/executor`.
+If you decide to not user *Docker*, you can specified with starting arguments `-docker false`.

-Be aware, that not using docker requires you to install all the compilers of the languages you want to support on your server.
-If you use docker you need to install the compilers in your docker image.
+Be aware, that not using *Docker* requires you to install all the compilers of the languages you want to support on your server.
+If you use *Docker* you need to install the compilers in your *Docker* image.
 To do that, you need to adjust the Dockerfile and rebuild your image.

 ## Programming Languages